 The Crystalens was the first FDA approved accommodating lens implant and works differently than multifocal High Tech IOLs.
 The term ‘accommodating’ refers to the natural way a young eye is able to focus from near to far by actually changing the shape of the lens in the eye.
 The Crystalens uses that same principle.
 It uses your own eye muscles to flex, moving the lens to adjust the focus of objects at all distances.
 This IOL produces a single image so patients do not need to neuroadapt to viewing multiple images.
 It should be noted, though, that even though all these High Tech IOLs can improve vision immensely, we cannot completely duplicate the natural accommodation that we experienced in our youth.

-TECNIS Symfony Multifocal Toric IOL
+TECNIS Symfony Multifocal Toric Lens Implant IOL

 The TECNIS Symfony Multifocal Toric IOL offers the Extended Depth of Focus while also offering correction for those with astigmatism.
 Without the toric correction for astigmatism, both distance vision and near vision would be blurry unless glasses is worn.

-AcrySof IQ Toric IOL
+AcrySof IQ Toric Implants

-If you have astigmatism and a cataract, the AcrySof IQ Toric Lens Implant by Alcon may be a good choice for you.
+If you have astigmatism and a cataract, AcrySof IQ Toric Lens Implants by Alcon may be a good choice for you.
 This IOL takes astigmatism correction to a new level by adding the enhanced image quality for distance vision of an aspheric lens to its unique toric design.
 This offers increased contrast sensitivity to improve vision in even the most challenging environment.
 It should be noted, though, that reading glasses will likely be needed with this IOL choice.
 Back to Top

-Trulign Toric IOL
+Trulign Toric Lens Implants

 The Trulign Toric IOL by Bausch+Lomb offers patients the combined benefit of astigmatism correction as well as a wide range of vision from near to far.
 It has a uniform power, center to edge, that produces predictable results for patients’ active lifestyle.
 It also gives good acuity and contrast for driving at night.

-TECNIS Toric IOL
+TECNIS Toric Lens Implant IOL

-The TECNIS Toric IOL is another Abbot Medical Optics (AMO) product; one that is used for the correction of astigmatism during cataract surgery.
+The TECNIS Toric Lens Implant IOL is another Abbot Medical Optics (AMO) product; one that is used for the correction of astigmatism during cataract surgery.
 It exceeds the national ANSI criteria for toric lens rotational stability by using a unique Tri-Fix 3-point fixation system.
 What that means to you, the patient, is that secure rotation stability delivers more precise visual results.
 Combine that with their Optical Synergy, an exclusive combination of optics, material and design that promotes excellent patient outcomes, you have a superior lens implant for all your needs.